pipeops-dev/pipeops-docs/docs/user-guides/user-registration.md

 After customizing your workspace, you're now ready to complete the registration process.
 Review the information you've provided, make any necessary adjustments, and click the "Finish" button.

-You are now set to proceed to creating your server with PipeOps.
+You are now set to proceed with deploying your server either on PipeOps or a cloud provider.
 Head to the **Deployment Path** section for guidance.